A Portfolio of Opportunity

 Students began lining up at 8 a.m. to be the first to meet recruiters from their schools of choice when the doors opened at noon.
 With the event ending promptly at 4 p.m., a frenzy of portfolio reviews took place with a friendly yet competitive air.

 Not only does NPD present a unique chance for aspiring artists to “sell” their work to the college reps and arts faculty in person, it also serves as a major boon for the recruiters, who see the event as a one-of-a-kind opportunity to meet some of the brightest talent in the country in an area with an unusually high concentration of it.

 “Many of these students cannot afford to go to California, New York or Maryland to tour their dream schools.
 NPD allows them to meet with top arts schools in the nation and showcase their art and their serious attitude toward their craft,” said Cuesta.
 “This event also fosters healthy competition because it enables the students to see the exceptional talent of their peers and understand that the race for admission to top schools is real and fierce.”

 Visual artists from NWSA had the opportunity to meet one-on-one with some of the top schools a day before NPD.
 “There must be something in the water here,” quipped Murray McKay, associate director of admissions for global education at Parsons The New School for Design.
 “Students from New World are at the top of the list every single year.
 Their concepts and techniques are mature, they have fun with their work, they take risks with their work, their teachers are fantastic.”

-Victoria Martínez, graduating this spring from NWSA, presented to five schools during NPD.
+Victoria Martínez, who graduated this spring from NWSA, presented to five schools during NPD.